Class XII Employability Skills Notes Unit 1 Communication Skills

 To learn a language, one needs to develop four key skills, namely listening, speaking, reading, and writing.

-communicate effectively with people and customers.
+Communication skills are needed to communicate effectively with people and customers.

 Elements of Communication: